Last update: April 27, 2023

 We are dedicated to creating a police department that is public-facing, public-serving, and publicly accountable.
 Importantly, in addition to our commitment to progressive policing policies, including those recommended in the model policy proposed by the ACLU of Massachusetts in the 2021 “Racially Just Policing: A Model Policy for Colleges and Universities” and the Obama Administration’s 2015 “Task Force on 21st Century Policing, the JHPD will be subject to multiple layers of state-mandated accountability mechanisms, including:

-- Johns Hopkins University Police Accountability Board.
+- Johns Hopkins University Police Accountability Board (JH Accountability Board).
 The 15-member Johns Hopkins Police Accountability Board is composed of students, faculty, staff, and community members and enables community members to share feedback regarding the university police department directly with department leadership.
 The board is also responsible for reviewing department metrics, providing feedback on existing department policies and practices, and offering recommendations for improving those policies and practices.

 - State-Mandated Complaint Investigation and Disciplinary Process.
 The JHPD falls within the jurisdiction of the Baltimore City Accountability Board and must comply with state requirements around the investigation of complaints and discipline of officers.